 - (a) Each Option shall be designated in the Notice of Grant as either an Incentive Stock Option or a Nonstatutory Stock Option.
 However, notwithstanding such designations, to the extent that the aggregate Fair Market Value: - (i) of Shares subject to a Participant's Incentive Stock Options granted by the Company, any Parent or Subsidiary, which - (ii) become exercisable for the first time during any calendar year (under all plans of the Company or any Parent or Subsidiary) - (iii) exceeds \$100,000, such excess Options shall be treated as Nonstatutory Stock Options.
-For purposes of this Section 6(a), Incentive Stock Options shall be taken into account in the order in which they were granted, and the Fair Market Value of the Shares shall be determined as of the time of grant. - (b) Neither the Plan nor any Award shall confer upon a Participant any right with respect to continuing the Participant's employment with the Company or its Subsidiaries, nor shall they interfere in any way with the Participant's right or the Company's or Subsidiary's right, as the case may be, to terminate such employment at any time, with or without cause or notice.
+For purposes of this Section 6(a), Incentive Stock Options shall be taken into account in the order in which they were granted, and the Fair Market Value of the Shares shall be determined as of the time of grant. - (b) Neither the Plan nor any Award shall confer upon a Participant any right with respect to continuing the Participant's employment with the Company or its Subsidiaries, nor shall they interfere in any way with the Participant's right or the Company's or Subsidiary's right, as the case may be, to terminate such employment at any time, with or without cause or notice. - (c) The following limitations shall apply to Awards granted under the Plan: - (i) No Participant shall be granted, in any fiscal year of the Company, Options and Stock Appreciation Rights to purchase more than 800,000 Shares. - (ii) No Participant shall be granted, in any fiscal year of the Company, Restricted Shares and Performance Shares covering more than 800,000 Shares. - (iii) The foregoing limitations shall be adjusted proportionately in connection with any change in the Company's capitalization as described in Section 17. - 7) Term of Plan.
+Unless terminated earlier, the Plan shall continue in effect until March 1, 2025.

-- (c) The following limitations shall apply to grants of Options and Stock Appreciation Rights to Employees: - (i) No Employee shall be granted, in any fiscal year of the Company, Options and Stock Appreciation Rights to purchase more than 600,000 Shares. - (ii) The foregoing limitations shall be adjusted proportionately in connection with any change in the Company's capitalization as described in Section 17. - 7) Term of Plan.
-Unless terminated earlier, the Plan shall continue in effect until March 1, 2025. - 8) Term of Option.
+8) Term of Option.
 The term of each Option shall be stated in the Notice of Grant; provided, however, that in no event shall the term be more than: (i) ten (10) years from the date of grant for options granted prior to the 2012 annual meeting of stockholders; and (ii) seven (7) years from the date of grant for options granted on or following the 2012 annual meeting of stockholders.
 Moreover, in the case of an Incentive Stock Option granted to a Participant who, at the time the Incentive Stock Option is granted, owns stock representing more than ten percent (10%) of the voting power of all classes of stock of the Company or any Parent or Subsidiary, the term of the Incentive Stock Option shall be five (5) years from the date of grant or such shorter term as may be provided in the Notice of Grant.